 This year is very special.
-Some would like to “reboot” it but we’ll have to live with it.
-We don’t really know how many attendees we can expect to this virtual event: because it is free, there may be much more than 200 experts and managers from the publishing industry, coming from multiple countries in Europe, America and Asia.
+Some would like to “reboot” 2020 but we’ll have to live with it.
+We don’t really know how many attendees we can expect to this virtual event: because it is free, there may be as much as 300 experts and managers from the publishing industry, coming from multiple countries in Europe, America and Asia.

 We’ll try to summarize here how, as a speaker to this virtual event, you can make it a success.

 Provide a title and short description for your session